 Tip #6: Consider The Cost Of Hiring A Consultant

 It’s important to be aware of the cost of hiring a professional fundraiser because you want to get the most return on your investment.
 There are no guidelines on how much a consultant can charge or the corresponding professional fundraiser fees.
 So the price will vary from one consultant to the next.
-Therefore, it’s up to you to know all the costs associated with hiring a consultant.

 Generally, a consultant will charge by the hour or through an upfront or fixed cost, like a flat fee or retainer fee.
 Additionally, you might have to factor in the price of a consultant’s hotel, food, and travel expenses.